RustedSwords/chessengine/README.md

 ### Training (Optional)

-If you want to train the model on a new dataset, you’ll need a PGN dataset and modify the `train.ipynb`.
+If you want to train the model on a new dataset, you’ll need a PGN dataset and modify the `train.ipynb`. \
-Simple add your PGN datasets to `data/pgn`.
+Simply add your PGN datasets to `data/pgn`.\
 I used the data from [here](https://theweekinchess.com/twic).